Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Research gaps and agenda

 Moreover, as already remarked in Section~\ref{sec:cross}, there is no work that examines patient transport in hospitals, patient transport between hospitals, and the transport of patients after discharge jointly in one model.
 As these different kinds of patient transports clearly interact and sometimes involve the same staff, this represents another research gap and also a practical challenge.
-One of the hospitals among our practice partners already using software for patient transport planning explains that some of the external patient transports mentioned above could be integrated into the software tool they use.
+For instance, integration of intra-hospital transports and transports after discharge could involve hospital staff taking a discharged patient to a pick-up area near an ambulance bay shortly before the ambulance arrives, thus saving the ambulance crew a significant amount of time, as they would not have to search for and pick up the patient from a nursing ward.
+One of the selected hospitals already using specialized software for patient transport planning explains that some external patient transports could be integrated into the software tool they use.
 Still, technical and management interfaces to external partners such as ambulance services and other hospitals are missing.
-Another partner hospital states that patients are not usually discharged directly from the regular wards, but that most patients are transferred to a dedicated rehabilitation ward within the hospital complex after their stationary treatment.
+Another hospital states that patients are not usually discharged directly from the nursing wards, but that most patients are transferred to a dedicated rehabilitation ward within the hospital complex after their stationary treatment.
 The discharge is then coordinated on the rehabilitation ward, which again means that no integration of discharges and patient transports within the hospital takes place.
-Therefore, future research should further investigate the benefits of more integrated planning of patient transportation inside and outside of the hospital.
+Therefore, future research should further investigate the benefits of more integrated planning of patient transports within hospitals and outside of hospitals.